Parameters in SQL and TypeScript share the same implementation; only their declaration methods differ.

 select * from `user` where id = ${uid};

-In TypeScript, parameters can be passed as variables:
+In TypeScript, parameters are declared and passed as explicit variable instances:

 redisshell((cli) => {